CS Lanaudière-Nord

-CS Lanaudière-Nord is a Canadian semi-professional soccer club based in Joliette, Quebec that plays in the Première Ligue de soccer du Québec.
+CS Lanaudière-Nord is a Canadian semi-professional soccer club based in Joliette, Quebec that plays in Ligue3 Québec.
 The team previously played in the PLSQ from 2012 to 2015 as FC L'Assomption-Lanaudière prior to its merger.

 The club was formed from a merger in 2019 between FC L'Assomption-Lanaudière, who played in the PLSQ from 2012 to 2015, and ARS Laser.
 In 2016, they left the PLSQ, being replaced by FC Lanaudière, which was supported by all 13 local clubs, before re-acquiring the license for the 2022 season.
+They departed Ligue1 Québec again after the 2023 season.
+They rejoined for the inaugural Ligue3 Quebec season in 2025, which acts as the third level of Ligue1 Québec.

 History

 FC L'Assomption-Lanaudière

 In 2012, the semi-professional club was established to play in the newly formed Première Ligue de soccer du Québec, a Division III league, as one of the founding members.
 They entered under the name FC L'Assomption.
 They finished in second place in the league's inaugural season, behind champions FC St-Léonard.
 Striker Frederico Moojen finished as the league's top goalscorer in each of the league's first three seasons.
 Beginning in the 2014 season, they became known as FC L'Assomption-Lanaudière.

 The club departed the league following the 2015 season.
 They were replaced by FC Lanaudière, which was organized by the Lanaudière regional soccer association, supported by the region's 14 member clubs, including L'Assomption.